Mandø: Ecology

 The principal ecosystems on this island are: tidal marsh; mudflat; littoral zone; and upland grassland.
-In fact, there is about as much land area in mudflat as the considerable arable land of the island.
+In fact, there is about as much land area in mudflats as the considerable arable land of the island.
 Mandø Island is known for its extensive birdlife.
 Breeding birds consist of terns, sandpipers, many waders and ducks including eiders.
 Mudflats and marshes afford birds a safe and undisturbed location for feeding, resting and breeding.

 There are also a variety of insects, marine organisms and small mammals that find habitat on this island.
 Many grasses and wildflowers populate the upland portion of the island, in addition to marsh grasses in the intertidal zone.
 Besides the indigenous wildlife there are sheep which are grazed on the island and along part of the causeway.

 History

+The first written record of Mandø dates from 1231. but it is believed people lived there before then, with archaeological remains of Gammel Mandø village, located close to the mainland causeway.
+In 1558, a violent storm surge raged, and the town of Mandø, which was then located on the northernmost part of Mandø island, was destroyed.
+The storm surge "split" Mandø into two larger islands at the so-called "Store Lo", and the residents built their new houses on the southernmost of the two islands, "New Mandø", near the current settlement on dunes to the western side.
+Accretion and dikes have joined them again.

+There was a further flood event on 11 October 1634.
+A 1909 storm surge was only 5 cm from going over the seawall.
+The years 1909, 1911, 1923, 1928, 1936, 1968, 1976, 1981, and 1999 saw extensive flooding, as marked on a post on the island.
+Among many storm floods, a dyke known as Bydiget ('village dyke') was constructed in 1887 east of the main settlement, its predecessor having been built largely by women, when men were away at sea.
+A second one, Havnediget ('harbour dyke'), was constructed in 1937 protecting the northern part of the island, Gammel Mandø ('Old Mandø').
+Both dykes were breached in a flood in 1981.
+Surges are now severe enough to threaten livelihoods and properties.